Stephen Joel Trachtenberg: Rimon Law

 Trachtenberg is currently a partner at the international law firm Rimon Law P.C.
-He joined the firm on December 1, 2014 and is based at the Washington D.C. office.
+He joined the firm on December 1, 2014, and is based at the Washington D.C. office.
 He heads the firm's University Practice group.

 Other

 U.S. President George W. Bush appointed Trachtenberg to serve in the Honorary Delegation to accompany him to Jerusalem for the celebration of the 60th anniversary of the State of Israel in May 2008.

 Trachtenberg is a Fellow of the American Bar Association, the American Academy of the Arts and Sciences, and the National Academy of Public Administration.
 He also chaired the Rhodes Scholarships Selection Committee for Maryland and the District of Columbia.

-Trachtenberg has served as Chairman of the Board of the DC Chamber of Commerce and also served on the transition team for the Mayor of the District of Columbia.
+Trachtenberg has served as chairman of the Board of the DC Chamber of Commerce and also served on the transition team for the Mayor of the District of Columbia.

 After retiring from George Washington University, Trachtenberg joined the retained executive search firm Korn Ferry as Chairman of the Education Specialty Practice.

-An inscription on the reverse side of a bust of George Washington on the North lawn of the House of the Temple (a Masonic temple in Washington, D.C.), cites Trachtenberg as a 33° Freemason of the Scottish Rite.
+An inscription on the reverse side of a bust of George Washington on the North lawn of the House of the Temple, a Masonic temple in Washington, D.C., cites Trachtenberg as a 33° Freemason of the Scottish Rite.
 Trachtenberg contributed a foreword to the book by William L. Fox, Lodge of The Double-Headed Eagle: Two Centuries of Scottish Rite Freemasonry In America's Southern Jurisdiction (1997).
+Trachtenberg's status as a Mason is also confirmed in a history of GWU's business school, and the role that local Masons played in its founding.

 Trachtenberg has served on numerous boards and committees, including the Bankiter Foundation, the Ditchley Foundation, the National Board of Trade, the Federal City Council, the Locite Corporation, MNC, Riggs Bank, the CNO Executive Panel, and The White House Fellows Selection Panel.
 He was awarded the Open Forum Distinguished Public Service Award by the Secretary of State and received the Department of the Treasury Medal of Merit.